NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 6.md

 "What sign, then, are you going to do so that we may see and believe you?" they asked.
 "What are you going to perform?

 ###### 31
-Our ancestors ate the manna in the wilderness, just as it is written: <b class="quote">He gave them bread from heaven to eat.**"
+Our ancestors ate the manna in the wilderness, just as it is written: He gave them bread from heaven to eat.**"

 ###### 32
 Jesus said to them, **"Truly I tell you, Moses** **didn't give you the bread from heaven, but my Father gives you the true bread from heaven.**